Python-Test-Engineer/PyTest-Cookbook/docs/pytest/pytest_hooks.md

 PyTest has many hooks that we can tap into such as 'seesion_start'. 'make_report'

-We can use conftest.py as a central location to add our own implementations when these hools run/
+We can use conftest.py as a central location to add our own implementations when these hooks run.

+- pytest_sessionstart
+- pytest_sessionstart
+- pytest_collection_modifyitems - this gathers tests it will do and can display without running tests.
+- pytest_sessionfinish
+- pytest_runtest_makereport - we get test results and export to CSV.

+There are many more.
+A useful article on hooks: https://paragkamble.medium.com/understanding-hooks-in-pytest-892e91edbdb7

 ## PyTest_08_HOOKS

+This is an isolated test suite to demonstrate variables etc accessible during a PyTest run.

 ## Install